 These take me as long as regular chocolate chip cookies to make.

 They really do taste pretty close to the "real thing".
 Food producers are catching on and making higher quality ingredients for us low-carbers.

 You might notice that I only added ½ cup of chocolate chips to this Keto Cookie recipe.

 1. They are a little spendy (but they are a treat and feel like I can justify the cost when it's between going off of the carb rails or buying these).
 I don't use them often but they are great to have on hand when I want them.

 2. They contain Stevia.
-I don't love Stevia and you can see why in this post about low carb sweeteners.
+I don't love Stevia and you can see why in this post about Keto Candy and what makes it sweet.